-Foundations of Mindful Caregiving is for anyone who is looking to engage deeply in a holistic approach to caregiving.
-Mindful Family Caregiving courses are tailored specifically to those who are or anticipate becoming caregivers for family or friends.
+Essentials of Mindful Caregiving (EMC) is for anyone who is looking to engage deeply in a holistic approach to caregiving.
+Mindful Family Caregiving (MFC) courses are tailored specifically to those who are or anticipate becoming caregivers for family or friends.
 We also run tailored courses for partners and organizations that can be customized to focus on particular areas of support.
 All of our offerings are either conducted in-person or online.

 How is Mindful Caregiving Education different from caregiving courses at other organizations?

 Mindful Caregiving Education courses are unique in the combination of their three core elements:

 - Our courses use mindfulness-based approaches and activities;

 - We focus on building the emotional skills and resilience of caregivers; and